 About the Organizations

 I AM: International Foundation aims to give underprivileged children hands-on opportunities to explore identity through art and self-portrait photography.
 Through workshops conducted in schools, community groups, orphanages, and non- government organizations, each child gains an understanding of his/her value, potential, and beauty as a unique person.
 To date, I AM: Projects have included; I AM: India, I AM: Ethiopia, I AM: Israel, I AM: France, I AM: Jamaica, I AM: Mexico, I AM: Romania, and I AM: Italy.
-In 2011, the Homegrown Project Series was initiated to conduct local projects in communities and schools the United States. //iaminternational.net/
+In 2011, the Homegrown Project Series was initiated to conduct local projects in communities and schools the United States. http://iaminternational.net/

 Albany Barn, Inc is a local nonprofit 501(c) (3) organization developing a permanent creative arts incubator and community arts center in Albany, NY called The Barn.
 Albany Barn has partnered with the Albany Housing Authority and the City of Albany to redevelop St. Joseph’s Academy, a long-vacant former school building in the Arbor Hill neighborhood, for that purpose.
 Stage 1 is located one block from St. Joseph’s Academy. www.albanybarn.org